-Last but not least, do as the Venetians do and take one of the traghetti that cross the Canal at fixed points.
-These link crucial city through-routes, saving detours to bridges, and will give you glimpses of the Venetian palaces as they were designed to be seen, from water level.
+If you're in Venice, try to do as the Venetians do and take one of the ferries that cross the canal at fixed points.
+These connect the city's nerve centres, sparing you bridges and giving you glimpses of Venetian palaces at water level.